-Our program supports experienced managers gain a stronger foundation in current business theory and practice and managers who have experience in one area and want exposure to other areas to qualify for positions of increased responsibility.
+The EMP is designed for experienced managers seeking a stronger foundation in current business theory and practice, or managers who have experience in one area and desire exposure to other areas to qualify for positions of increased responsibility.
 The program also provides a valuable learning experience for technical experts making the transition into management roles.
-Participants will become more effective by gaining a solid foundation in current business theory and practice.
-After completing this program, you will be equipped to make better business decisions about issues affecting your companies and careers.
-Participants also gain ongoing access to Milgard faculty, whose expertise in a wide variety of areas will be a valuable potential resource.
-For those considering an MBA, the Essentials of Management Program serves as a preview to our highly-regarded MBA program for working professionals.
+Participants enhance their managerial effectiveness by gaining a solid foundation in current business theory and practice.
+After completing this program, they will be equipped to make better business decisions about issues affecting their organizations and their careers.
+Participants also gain ongoing access to Milgard faculty, whose expertise in a wide variety of areas provides a valuable potential resource.
+For those considering getting a Master's degree, the Essentials of Management Program serves as a preview to the Milgard School’s portfolio of highly regarded Master's programs for working professionals.

-Learn from top notch Milgard School of Business professors who bring a balanced mix of theory and practice to the classroom.
-The Milgard School faculty includes internationally recognized experts who train and consult for corporations and other organizations both in the US and abroad.
-For those interested in academic graduate credit, a 4 credit course waiver is available towards an MBA degree at UW Tacoma.
+The EMP provides an opportunity to learn from industry experts and experienced professors at Milgard School of Business who bring a balanced mix of theory and practice to the classroom, and contribute to the advancement of business scholarship and knowledge through high quality research.
+The Milgard School faculty includes internationally recognized academics who provide training for and consult with major corporations and other organizations in the U.S. and abroad.

 - Leading contemporary organizations